dmy/elm-doc-preview/README.md

 https://elm-doc-preview.netlify.com

 ## Local version
-There is also a local version that supports **live reloading** for convenient packages documentation editing:
+There is also a local version that supports **hot reloading** for convenient packages documentation editing:

 ```sh
 $ npm install -g elm-doc-preview